ernes/generic-dice/DEVELOP.md

 # Develop source code of Generic-Dice

+The instructions below are meant for contributors who want to develop this component further.

+For simple installation and usage instruction, see the main README.md of this repository.

 ## Install this npm module from local source code instead of npmjs repos

 If you checked out the source code to a directory in ../generic-dice/, then you would run from the directory where you want to install this npm module: